 What’s more, Tor’s layers of encryption and multiple nodes mean it is extremely slow.
 This makes Tor far from ideal for high bandwidth activities, like video streaming and file sharing.

-In short, you should use Tor if:
+You should use Tor if:

-Anonymity is your primary objective
+- Anonymity is your primary objective

 Do not use Tor if:

-You are trying to access geo-restricted content.
+- You are trying to access geo-restricted content.

-Your browsing requires high connection speeds, like for Netflix or YouTube.
+- Your browsing requires high connection speeds, like for Netflix or YouTube.

-You are unblocking websites at school or work.
+- You are unblocking websites at school or work.

-4Use an IP Address Rather Than a URL
+4. Use an IP Address Rather than a URL

 Sometimes it’s possible to unblock a website by ignoring its URL and accessing it through its IP address instead.